- Field Trips

 Financial Aid financialaid

-We also have available funding to reserve free Workers on the Line programs through support from the Massachusetts AFL-CIO Union and its locals.
+We have available funding to reserve free Workers on the Line programs through support from the Massachusetts American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) Union and its locals.
 Mention "AFL-CIO Union funding" when you call to reserve programs.

 The Tsongas Industrial History Center also recommends applying for funding from the Massachusetts Cultural Council's Local Cultural Council Grants.